Neutrino force at all length scales: A gauge-invariant calculation of the renormalizable neutrino force

 At leading order in $m_i^2/m_W^2$ (for $i=1,2$) and non-relativistic approximation, the amplitude is reduced to

 where

 in which the function

 comes from the branch cut of Passarino-Veltman $B_0$ function in the $t$-plane and $\lambda(a,b,c)\equiv a^2+b^2+c^2-2ab-2ac-2bc$ is the K\"all\'en kinematic function.
-Even though $I_0$ is gauge dependent and divergent, its discontinuity is not:
+The $C_0$ in Eq.~(\ref{eq:I0box}) are the three-point Passarino-Veltman functions, and their explicit expressions are given by

+Then we calculate the discontinuity of $I_0$.
+First, we note that $\Lambda(-t,m_0,m_1)$ has no branch cut for positive $t$, so it does not contribute to the discontinuity for positive $t$.
+Then only the first three lines in Eq.~(\ref{eq:I0box}) can contribute to the discontinuity.
+The contribution in the first line from the logarithm has been calculated in Eq.~(\ref{eq:disclog}).
+For the second line in Eq.~(\ref{eq:I0box}), using Eqs.~(\ref{eq:discLi2}) and (\ref{eq:disclog2}) we obtain